LeafCommunity/TextChain/README.md

 TextChain aims to be a simple, easy-to-understand tool to manipulate and send Minecraft text components.
-It achieves that goal by editing components one at a time as-needed in a flat, linear fashion.
+It achieves that goal by editing components one at a time as-needed in a linear fashion.
 TextChain is designed such that users are only ever concerned with the most-recently created component in the chain, as opposed to managing a tree-like structure directly (as you do in standard Adventure).